iqraizhar72/electronic-sales-sql-analysis/README.md

 <h2>Conclusion</h2>
 <br>
 <br>
-This project serves as a comprehensive introduction to SQL for data analysts, coveringdatabase setup, data cleaning, exploratory data analysis, and business-driven SQLqueries.The findings from this project can help drive business decisions byunderstanding sales patterns, customer behavior, and product performance.
+This project serves as a comprehensive introduction to SQL for data analysts, covering database setup, data cleaning, exploratory data analysis, and business-driven SQLqueries.The findings from this project can help drive business decisions byunderstanding sales patterns, customer behavior, and product performance.